BlackSheep-01/rock-paper-scissors/README.md

 ## Summary :
-This a Rock paper Scissor game build using HTML, CSS and Js as a part of the Odin Project curriculum.
+This is a Rock paper Scissors game build as a part of the Odin Project curriculum.
 The user can play the game with the computer, until either of them wins 5 rounds.
 The one who wins 5 rounds first, wins the game.
 The user can restart the game with the restart button, if he wishes to.

 ## Live Preview : [Rock-Paper-Scissors](https://bluelordd.github.io/rock-paper-scissors/)